blue-marble/gridpath/README.md

 # Welcome to GridPath

-GridPath is a production-cost simulation and capacity-expansion power system model.
+GridPath is a versatile power-system planning platform capable of a range of planning approaches including production-cost, capacity-expansion, asset-valuation, and reliability modeling.

 # Installation